DoubleCouponDay/stickle/README.md

 - Install [`LLVM 14.0.6`](https://github.com/PLC-lang/llvm-package-windows/releases/tag/v14.0.6) and add it's `bin` folder to your `PATH` environment variable.

-- Download `plc.zip` from the [Windows Build Pipeline](https://github.com/doublecouponday/rusty-fork/actions/workflows/windows.yml).
+- Install `plc.zip` from the [Windows Build Pipeline](https://github.com/doublecouponday/rusty-fork/actions/workflows/windows.yml).

     - Add it's location to the PATH environment variable.
-An AppData location is recommended.
+An AppData location is recommended for installation.

-- Download `stdlib.lib` from the same pipeline and install it to the same folder.
+- Install `stdlib.lib` from the same pipeline and install it to the same folder.

 - Install the `Windows SDK` and `MSVC`.
 You can use the Visual Studio Installer to do this or install them as standalone packages.